NYU-Processor-Design/PurdNyUart/docs/UartRx.md

 # UART Receiver

-The PurdNyUart receiver is a finite state machine that implements an 8-N-1 UART protocol with some synchronization and error detection features.
+The PurdNyUart receiver is a finite state machine implementing an 8-N-1 UART protocol with some synchronization and error detection features.

 ## Contents